amrutan301/Airbnb_prject/README.md

 -   **User Data Security:** Password Hashing and Encryption
 -   **Interactive Maps:** Leveraging Mapbox for Location Visualization
 -   **Login with Google:** Authenticate with your Google account for a seamless experience
--   **Login with Facebook:** Easily log in using your Facebook credentials
 -   **Login with Email:** Traditional email login for user convenience

 ## How to Install